 Vocabulary: Sign language, deaf, blind, paralyzed, neighbor, translate, mall, curious, strange, meanly

 Grammar Focus: Simple Present Tense

 Write on the board: “Deaf, Blind, Paralyzed” and talk about these disabilities.
 Under the words write: “Sign Language, Cane – Guide dog, Wheelchair” and you may want to draw pictures as symbols.

 Read the title of the story “My Cool Neighbor” and ask students if they already know the meaning of “Neighbor”.
 Talk about the title and ask your students to guess what is gonna happen in the story, make some predictions and/or talk about your neighbors etc… Write them on the board while they talk.

-Read the story with your students and as some simple comprehension questions while reading.
+Read the story with your students and ask some simple comprehension questions while reading.
 (Where do Matt live? – Why did Lindsay’s family move to Parkville? – Why does Lindsay’s mom use sign language? – What does Ben say about Matt’s jacket?)

-If you do these activities before you play the game, you will see it’s gonna be much easier for your students to read and understand the story.
+If you do these activities before you play the game, you will see it’s gonna be easier for your students to read and understand the story.